 - Doesn’t want to register

-- Checkout too long or complicated
+- Checkout is too long or complicated

-- Website is too slow
+- The website is too slow

 - Need more information about the product